Mimi's Organic Eats » Recipes » Cookies

 - Add the pumpkin puree, almond butter, flour, baking soda, and sea salt in that order.
 Mix on low until combined.

 - Using your hands, form the cookie dough into round disks about 1 ½-inches in diameter and place on the prepared baking sheets.
-Sprinkle the tops with pumpkin seeds.
+Sprinkle the tops of the cookies with pumpkin seeds.

 - Bake for 12 to 14 minutes or until the edges and bottom are golden brown.
 Sprinkle the tops with flaky sea salt.
 Allow to cool completely on the baking sheets.